What’s Your Type, Huh?

 What type of business is this best suited for?

 It’s good for platforms where users are actively generating quality content daily.
+For instances, iGaming or Crypto require very high engagement.
 It’s good for boosting Daily Active Users (DAUs) or Monthly Active Users (MAUs) of the platform or app.

 When people see other’s content being sent out to thousands or millions of people on the platform’s list, it also motivates them to transition from consumers to creators.
 And this basically creates a flywheel for the platform.